 2. If you have good coverage, check the condition of all cabling and connections and then try retuning your TV or digital box to reload channels

-3. Should problems persist, Digital UK's advice line may be able to help.
-You can call us on 03456 50 50 50.
+3. Should problems persist, the Freeview advice line may be able to help.
+You can call them on 03456 50 50 50.
 In some cases it may be necessary to consult a local aerial installer - we recommend RDI / CAI members.

 Retuning takes only a few minutes and can be done with your remote control.

 1. Make sure your Freeview TV or box is on and in digital mode, usually by pressing the DTV or digital button on your remote.
 Then press 'menu'.

 2. Select the 'set up' or 'installation' option.
 If you see picture icons, select the tool box, satellite dish or spanner.